Mr Jamie Balfour

 This project is a personal project to build the best content management system out there!
 In July 2017, the project was renamed DASH and was rebuilt from the ground up.
 My CMS is designed from the ground up to integrate with any website and make it easy to use.
 DASH is used on my own website and it is constantly receiving updates to make it better and better.
 More is available at https://www.jamiebalfour.scot/projects/wisp/dash/.

 I took the hobby of programming due to my interest in it.
 I have developed products such as an imaging/graphics application, a web browser and an easy-to-use programming language.
 Nowadays I develop several large personal projects, but I also help others by writing programs to automate things for them.

 I was again voted as a class representative for my one year in the Professional Graduate Diploma of Education (PGDE) course.
 This course is also known as teacher training.
 The course involves 4 modules which are all assessed at Masters level (SCQF Level 11).
 I passed all modules at the Masters level.
 I did not pursue the Master's Degree, however.

-I was the class representative in the third year and fourth year of my studies for the Computer Science degree which saw me keeping the class up to date with the latest news and events related to the university, taking up issues with staff on behalf of students as well as regularly checking with students that everything was okay.
+I was the class representative in the third year and fourth year of my studies for the Computer Science degree which saw me keeping the class up to date with the latest news and events related to the university, taking up issues with staff on behalf of fellow students.

 I have worked on a number of projects at university, some of which I have documented on my website.